-Presenting the items to the Orphanage, the Corporate Communications Specialist of Karpowership Ghana, Sandra Amarquaye explained it is the culture of the company to always give back to society, in order to improve the lives of people.
+Presenting the items to the orphanage, the Corporate Communications Specialist of Karpowership Ghana, Ms. Sandra Amarquaye explained it is the culture of the company to always give back to society, in order to improve the lives of people.

-She said “Christmas is characterized with giving and as a company we are happy to be back here, to put smiles on the faces of these beautiful children’.
+She said; “Christmas is characterized by giving and as a company we are happy to be back here, to put smiles on the faces of these beautiful children’.

 Ms. Amarquaye also took the children through some safety protocols of Covid-19.

-Receiving the items on behalf of the home Yvonne Norman, the Home Manageress expressed gratitude to Karpowership Ghana for the act of kindness.
+Receiving the items on behalf of the home Mrs Yvonnr Norman, the Home Manageress expressed gratitude to Karpowership Ghana for the act of kindness.